Updated: Jun 12

 This development does not come close to commercial processes’ efficiency, but it is an exciting idea that may become a commercial one day.

-Other researchers have found in Ethiopia a rare strain of Arabica coffee beans whose caffeine content is naturally low.
-It may be possible in the future to hybridize it with the commercial varieties of Arabica, the most common type of coffee.
+Other researchers have found a rare strain of Arabica coffee beans whose caffeine content is naturally low in Ethiopia.
+In the future, it may be possible to hybridize it with the commercial varieties of Arabica, the most common type of coffee.

 Health Consequences From drinking Decaffeinated